gitlabhq/gitlabhq/doc/ci/yaml/README.md

 `when` can be set to one of the following values:

-1. `on_success` - execute build only when all builds from prior stages succeeded.
+1. `on_success` - execute build only when all builds from prior stages succeed.
 This is the default.
-1. `on_failure` - execute build only when at least one build from prior stages failed.
+1. `on_failure` - execute build only when at least one build from prior stages fails.
-1. `always` - execute build despite the status of builds from prior stages.
+1. `always` - execute build regardless of the status of builds from prior stages.

 For example: